iotaledger/goshimmer/docs/teamresources/pre-devnet.md

 Here is the list of hosts and services that they run:
 - metrics-01.pre-devnet.shimmer.iota.cafe:
   - MongoDB: PORT=27117
-  - Prometheus: PORT=9090 (not opened to the world)
+  - Prometheus: PORT=9090 (not opened to the internet)
   - Grafana: PORT=3000
-  - Elasticsearch: PORT=9200 (not opened to the world)
+  - Elasticsearch: PORT=9200 (not opened to the internet)
   - Logstash: PORT=5213
   - Kibana: PORT=5601